 - Cat is pregnant!
 If we are short on approved applications we will begin accepting kitten placement applications.
-We will post a notice on our Facebook page.
+We will post a notice on our website Kittens page and Facebook page.

 - Kittens are twelve to fourteen weeks old!
 Pick up your kitten!

 Full process (please read it, there’s important stuff here):

 - When the kittens are 1-2 weeks old we begin contacting people with approved applications to confirm that they want to reserve a kitten.
 We will ask for the first deposit (1/3 of the total fee) when the kittens are one week old.
 This ensures that no one sends a deposit for a kitten that is stillborn or fades (which, sad as it is, can happen sometimes).
-These initial deposits are refundable up until the kittens are eight weeks old.
+These initial deposits are refundable up until you meet the kittens when they are nine weeks old.